Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 When the source of a problem isn't evident, it's a time to explain it with the order of planets, air from bogs, bad demeanor, or faults of others.

-It's luring to relate the perplexed cases of `NullReference` to the peculiarities and bugs of the underlying platforms.
+It's tempting to relate the perplexed cases of `NullReference` to the peculiarities and bugs of the underlying platforms.

 (Based on <a href="#null-case">true stories</a>.<sup title="Read one in bottom lines">🙋</sup>)